 We’ve all heard the term net zero, but what exactly does it mean?
 Put simply, net zero refers to the balance between the amount of greenhouse gas produced and the amount removed from the atmosphere.
 We reach net zero when the amount we add is no more than the amount taken away.
 But how can we achieve this and why does it matter?

 From countries and companies to individuals, tackling climate change is at the top of the agenda; and one way we can help to do this is to reach net zero.
-Indeed, the UK became the world’s first major economy to set a target of being net zero by 2050.
+Indeed, the UK was the world’s first major economy to set a legally binding target of being net zero by 2050.

 Net zero means achieving a balance between the greenhouse gases put into the atmosphere and those taken out.